Release Date: August 2007

-She took what comfort she could in his constant, warm strength.
+She took what comfort she could from his warm strength.
 He was capable of surviving anything.
 Secretly, she wished she was as tough.
-She also wished Kirk could be here with her.
-They’d dated for nearly five years, but she’d broken off the relationship just a few weeks ago.
+She also wished Kirk was here with her.
+They’d dated for nearly five years, but she’d broken off the relationship a few weeks ago.

-This time when he stopped the winch, Rex turned off the engine of the truck also.
-Madeline felt Clay tense, so she forced herself to look at what was happening and saw her cousins hurrying to the car.
+This time when he stopped the winch, Rex shut off the truck’s engine, too.
+Madeline felt Clay tense, so she forced herself to look and saw her cousins hurrying to the car.

-Chief Pontiff gave her an anxious glance, adjusted the hat keeping the rain out of his face and intercepted them.
-“Stand back,” he said, barring them from huddling too close.
+Chief Pontiff sent her an anxious glance, adjusted the hat keeping the rain out of his face and intercepted them.
+“Give us some room,” he said, barring them from getting too close.

-Madeline was glad that Irene, Clay and Grace stayed put, or she would have been standing alone.
-She couldn’t get any closer to that car.
+Madeline was glad that Irene, Clay and Grace stayed put, or she would’ve been standing there alone.
+She didn’t want to move any closer to that car.
 She had no idea what she might see and feared it would only fuel her nightmares.
 Every few weeks, she dreamed that her father was knocking on her front door in the middle of the night.
-He was always wearing a thick, heavy coat that, when she answered, parted to reveal nothing but a skeleton.
+He was always wearing a heavy coat that parted to reveal a skeleton.

 Grace, a more refined, elegant version of Clay, took her hand and Irene edged closer.
 Clay stepped in front, but he seemed even more reserved than usual.
 No doubt he was thinking of his new wife and stepdaughter and how this might affect them.
 Since marrying Allie, he was happy at last.
 But for how long?
-The police were always quick to point a finger at him.
-Last summer they nearly put him on trial for her father’s murder, without a body, without an eye witness, without any forensic evidence at all.
+The police were quick to point a finger at him.
+Last summer they’d nearly put him on trial for her father’s murder—without a body, without an eyewitness, without any forensic evidence at all.
 Unless there was something in the car that proved Clay wasn’t involved, this could put him at risk again.

 “Door’s rusted shut,” Pontiff said.
 “Get a crowbar.”

-Radcliffe, who was barely in his twenties and had the baby face to prove it, returned to one of the police cars and produced the crowbar, which he carried to his chief.
+Radcliffe, who was in his early twenties, returned to one of the police cars and produced the crowbar, which he carried to his chief.

 As Pontiff began to pry open the door, the car complained loudly, ratcheting up the tension that made Madeline’s muscles ache.
-Her heart lurched as the metal gave way and the water from inside came pouring out over everyone’s shoes.
+Then her heart lurched as the metal gave way and water from inside came pouring out over everyone’s shoes.

 How could this be happening? she wondered.
 How could she have lost her mother and her father—in two separate incidents?

-She didn’t see anything, so she inched a little closer, straining her eyes for the smallest bit of clothing or–she grimaced–bone.
-At least, if her father’s remains were in the car, she’d know that he hadn’t meant to leave her.
+She didn’t see anything that could be connected to a human being, so she inched closer, straining her eyes for the smallest bit of clothing or—she grimaced—bone.
+At least, if her father’s remains were in the car, she’d know he hadn’t meant to leave her.
 She’d never been able to accept that he’d walked out on her.
 As the town’s beloved pastor, he was a God-fearing man, always ready to help out in an emergency, always a leader.
 He would never abandon his flock, his farm, his family.

-Which meant someone had to have killed him.
-But who?
+Which meant someone must’ve killed him, But who?

-Bile rose in Madeline’s throat as the minutes stretched.
+Bile rose in Madeline’s throat as the minutes stretched on.
 She tried to keep her mind busy.
 But what did one think about at a time like this?
 The teenage girl they’d buried on Wednesday?
 The miserable weather?
 The years she’d lived without her father?

-Pontiff lifted something in one hand.
+Pontiff lifted something with one hand.
 “You recognize this?”

 Belatedly, Madeline realized he was speaking to her and nodded.
 It was the Polaroid camera she’d seen her father use on various occasions.
-Seeing it caused a chill to crawl down her spine.
-Finding his camera made him feel close, but it didn’t tell her anything.
+A chill crawled down her spine.
+Seeing his camera made him seem so close, but it didn’t tell her anything.

 “Is that all?” she asked around the lump in her throat.

-He’ll find something that will finally tell the tale.
-Madeline was praying so hard for a clue that she almost couldn’t believe it when she heard him say, “That’s it.”
+Madeline was praying so hard she almost couldn’t believe it when she heard him say, “That’s it.”

 “What?” she cried.
-“There’s nothing there that tells us where he went?”
+“There’s nothing that tells us where he went?”

 She didn’t move—felt absolutely rooted to the spot—as Clay wiped her tears with his thumb.
 “I’m sorry, Maddy.”

-Sorry didn’t hold any meaning.
-She’d been expecting so much more than another apology.
+Sorry didn’t have any meaning.
+She’d been expecting so much more.
 It couldn’t be over.
 If so, she was right back where she’d been before they discovered the car.
-Where she’d been all along–faced with the nagging mystery and the prospect that she might never know.
+Where she’d been all along—faced with this nagging mystery and the prospect that she might never know.

 Chief Pontiff nodded, but she could tell he wasn’t optimistic.

-“Will you let Allie take a look?”
-Her sister-in-law had been a cold case detective in Chicago a year ago.
-Surely, she’d find something.
+“Will you let Allie help?”
+Her sister-in-law had been a cold case detective in Chicago.
+Surely, she’d uncover some kind of clue.

-“Don’t let the Vincellis dictate how you handle this,” Madeline said.
-“She’s the most qualified.
-You know it, too.”
+“Don’t let the…the Vincellis dictate how you handle this,” Madeline said.
+“She’s the most qualified…p-person around here.”

 “She’s also married to the man who did it!”
 Joe shouted.

 The cleft in Joe’s chin was a little too deep to be attractive.
-Or maybe it was the narrowness between his eyes that gave him a shifty air.
-He stood six feet tall and was almost as muscular as Clay, but Madeline had never found him good looking.
+Or maybe it was his close-set eyes that gave him a shifty air.
+He stood six feet tall and was almost as muscular as Clay, but Madeline had never found him good-looking.
 “Stop it,” she murmured, but he talked right over her.

 “Give me a break!
 Will you listen to yourself?
 Maddy, if you want to know what happened to your father, ask that man right there!”

 Joe’s brother was even less handsome.
-His teeth were straighter, but he was thinner, a full three inches shorter, and had a severely receding hairline and a furtive gaze.
-Although he was the older brother, he typically remained in Joe’s shadow.
-“It’s true,” he said but softly, weakly, as if he didn’t really want to incite Clay.
+His teeth were straighter, but he was thinner, a full three inches shorter, and had a severely receding hairline.
+Although he was the older brother, he tended to stay in Joe’s shadow.
+“It’s true,” he said, but weakly, as if he didn’t really want to incite Clay.

 Chief Pontiff ignored them both.
-He was well aware of the suspicion and accusations of the past.
-He’d been on the force when Clay’s wife, a divorcee at the time, had first returned to town and begun following up on the Barker case.
-He’d been around when her father, the old chief of police, charged Clay with murder and put him in jail last summer.
+Madeline knew he was well aware of the suspicion and accusations of the past.
+He’d been on the force when Clay’s future wife had returned to town and begun following up on the Barker case.
+He’d been around when Allie’s father, the former chief of police, charged Clay with murder and put him in jail last summer.
 He’d also been around when they let Clay go because there wasn’t, and never had been, any real evidence linking him to the crime.

-“This car has been submerged for more than half our lives,” Pontiff said, his attention unwavering on Madeline.
+“This car has been submerged for more than half our lives,” Pontiff said, his attention on Madeline.
 “Look at it.
-Even the metal has begun to corrode.
-As much as I hate to say it, the Caddy might not tell us what we want to know.
+Even the metal’s begun to corrode.
+Much as I hate to say it, the Caddy might not tell us what we want to know.
 You need to prepare yourself, just in case.”

 “No!”
 She hugged herself to stop the shaking.
-“There could be a…a tooth, or a comb stuck way down in the crack of the seat.
-Some evidence, s-s-ome lead.”
-She watched those forensics shows religiously, recorded them if she wasn’t going to be home.
-She’d seen thousands of cases solved with the tiniest piece of evidence.
+“There could be a…a tooth, or a comb stuck way down between the seats.
+Some evidence, some lead.”
+She watched those forensics shows on TV religiously, recorded them if she wasn’t going to be home.
+She’d seen dozens of cases solved with the tiniest scrap of evidence.

 “Oh, Maddy,” Grace said softly.

 Madeline didn’t respond to her stepsister.
 She wanted to calm down, for her family’s sake.
-They didn’t need the added angst of having her flip out.
+They didn’t need the added stress of her breaking down.
 They’d been through a lot, too.
 At least no one had blamed her for her father’s disappearance.
-But she couldn’t seem to keep it together.
+But she couldn’t seem to restrain herself.
 Not this time.
 “Don’t prepare an excuse before you even try,” she said.
-“Find something.
+“Find s-something.
 I want to know what happened.
 I need to know what happened.”
 She grabbed Chief Pontiff’s arm.
 “Do your job!”

 Pontiff blinked in surprise, and Clay quickly pulled her into his arms.
 “Maddy, stop,” he murmured against her hair.

-Had anyone else asked her, she wouldn’t have–couldn’t have–gained control of her wayward emotions.
-But, regardless of the turmoil inside her, she had too much respect for Clay to ignore his wishes or embarrass him further.
-Pressing her face into his chest, she started to cry as she hadn’t cried since she was a child, with big wracking sobs that shook her whole body.
+If anyone else had asked her, she wouldn’t have—couldn’t have—gained control of her wayward emotions.
+But regardless of the turmoil inside her, she had too much respect for Clay to ignore his wishes or embarrass him further.
+Burying her face in his chest, she started to cry as she hadn’t cried since she was a child, with big wracking sobs that shook her whole body.

 “You’re hugging the man who killed him,” Joe whispered.

 “Shut up, Joe,” she snapped.
-Her stepbrother had been the one to keep their family safe through the dark years after her father was gone.
-At times, he’d been the only thing standing between them and absolute destitution.
-It wasn’t Clay.
+Clay had been the one to keep their family safe through the dark years after her father was gone.
+At times, he’d been the only thing standing between them and destitution.

-“I’m sorry,” she said to her stepbrother.
+“I’m sorry,” she told Clay.
 She didn’t want to draw attention to him.
 She knew he simply wanted to go on with his life and forget.
 She wished she could forget.
 But it was impossible.
 She’d tried.

-“You have nothing to be sorry about,” he told her.
+“You have nothing to be sorry about,” he said.